As a content marketer, one of your priorities is to help your readers and search engine crawlers better understand the information on each web page.

 However, it is essential to remember not to create long-form content for longevity’s sake just because you want your article to be 2000 or more words count.

-It may result in rambling all over the places without any meaningful facts, education, or entertainment derived from reading the content on the part of the users.
+It may result in rambling all over the place without any meaningful facts, education, or entertainment derived from reading the content on the part of the users.

 It is a good and ethical practice to base your content on “a” particular topic.

-It helps both search engine crawlers and users to identify and understand what you’re talking about.
+It helps search engine crawlers and users identify and understand what you’re talking about.

 But we can help take this further by going all out on the subject and targeting more related keywords within a single piece of content.